scottzach1/Project-Beans/project_requirement/project-requirement.md

 - A rocket cannot be launched if horizontal visibility is less than 8km
 - Rockets cannot be launched at night under any circumstance

-_**TODO:**_ Make a statement about the actual wind speed our rocket can safely fly in once we can make this assessment confidently.
-Also state the required setup at the launch site if there are any.

 ### 3.9 Supporting information

-#### Summary

-This section declares any additional information that could justify why we have listed any particular specific requirement for all of section 3.
-We can start this section, but not much.

-***Suggested Content:***

-- State that it could potentially pave way for launching a rocket from a diverse range of launch sites, including from a balloon.

 ##### Open Source